fh295/fh295.github.io/index.md

 <br/>

-## Why language?
+## What about compositionality?

-Natural language is interesting because, unlike formal languages, mathematics or logic, it is isn't in general *compositional*.
-People often think language is compositional.
-If you are one of those people, check out my micro-blog, [NonCompositional](noncompositional.md).
+I think natural language is interesting because, unlike formal languages, mathematics or logic, it is isn't in general *compositional*.
+Many people, on the other hand, say that language is interesting because it *is* compositional.
+My micro-blog [NonCompositional](noncompositional.md) that discusses some of these issues.

 <br/>